Train 2B STURDY

 Our Training Partners

-We have a host of knowledgeable womxn helping us with our Train 2B Sturdy journey.
+In 2021 we had a host of knowledgeable womxn helping us with our Train 2B Sturdy journey.
 Read a little about them below, and check back as we add more partners to this list.
-(If there’s someone you’d love to hear from or tap for their expertise, please let us know!)

 Nicole coaches all levels of MTB racers.
 She began riding in 2005 and competing in 2010.
 We Sturdy B’s know her as an XC machine, and she’s had great successes competing in XC, 100-mile, Stage, 12- and 24- hour, enduro and cyclocross races.
 Nicole started coaching 7 years ago, and we’re so happy to have her setting up our training plans for this program!